 Sources must be provided for all quotations.
 When the source is a United Nations document, paragraph numbers, not pages, should be cited.
-For information on the citation of sources, see Footnotes, endnotes and parenthetical references.
+For information on the citation of sources, see Footnotes and other references.

 Most of the rules set out below apply to English only.

 Quoted words, sentences and paragraphs are enclosed within double quotation marks.
 Single quotation marks are used to enclose quotations within quotations.

 For quotations within quotations within quotations, use double quotation marks.

 Double quotation marks are also used around specialized terms when they are first introduced and defined.
 Thereafter, these words should be written without quotation marks.

 Whether double or single quotation marks are needed, editors and text-processing staff should ensure that directional (or smart) quotation marks, also called curly quotation marks, are used (see also Editorial guidelines/Style/Punctuation).

 If a quotation forms an essential grammatical part of a sentence, it begins with a lower-case letter and the final punctuation is placed outside the quotation marks.

 A quotation consisting of one or more complete sentences is normally introduced by a colon and begins with a capital letter.
 The final punctuation is placed inside the quotation marks when it coincides with the end of the sentence.

 Quotations that consist of a complete paragraph or more than five typed lines are normally set off as an indented block of text.